-Intel.com’s article on the topic provides a good overview.
+See Intel.com’s article on the topic for a good overview of Socratic questioning.

 One of the primary purposes of discussion-based learning is to facilitate students’ meaningful transition into the extended conversation that is each academic discipline.
 Discussions allow students to practice applying their learning and developing their critical-thinking skills in real-time interactions with other viewpoints.
 Often, the challenge for the teacher is to get students to engage in discussions as opportunities to practice reasoning skills rather than simply exchanging opinions.
 One tip for addressing this challenge is to create a rubric for assessing the discussion and to assign certain students to act as evaluators who provide feedback at the end of the discussion.
 Students rotate into this role throughout the semester, which also benefits their development of metacognitive skills.